emrahcom/emrah-docs/distro/ucs.md

 ### License

-- Save the license key which is sent by e-mail
+- Save the license key which is sent by an e-mail.
-- Got to the web interface: `https://ucs.mydomain.corp`
+- Go to the web interface: `https://ucs.mydomain.corp`
 - Login as `administrator`
 - Go to `Welcome`
 - Import a license